mundorfd/olc-html-hacks/html_css_guide.md

 </div>
 ```

-And what would happen here is that on an extra small screen like a mobile device, the content would be seperated onto 3 rows.
+And what would happen here is that on an extra small screen like a mobile device, the content would be separated onto 3 rows.
 However, on a medium screen size and above, all of that content would be on one row, because the first one takes up 4 parts, the next one takes up 4 parts, and the final one takes up 4 parts.
 4 + 4 + 4 = 12, and so that is the size of one row.
 If you changed one of them from `col-md-4` to `col-md-5`, we would get 13, and anything over 12 is pushed onto the next row.

 ##### Back to the demo
 On our site, we are going to make each row uneven, as this gives more room for the images over the text.